-We experiment and prototype to identify the best solutions to address environmental challenges, setting examples for other cities to follow.
+We pioneer new, unique solutions that harness the latest technology and best practices to address environmental challenges, while setting examples for other cities to follow.

-We understand that working with a range of partners is critical to our success.
-We are an engaged member of the San Francisco city family and passionately work with business and community stakeholders to advance shared civic goals.
+Working with a range of partners is critical to our success.
+We are an engaged member of the San Francisco city family and work passionately with business and community stakeholders to advance shared civic goals.

 Our programs benefit all residents and businesses in San Francisco and focus on supporting those communities most in need.
-All our initiatives are underpinned by a commitment to inclusiveness and accessibility.
+All our initiatives are underpinned by a commitment to racial equity, inclusiveness and accessibility.

-We know that the condition of San Francisco’s environment is critically important to the quality of life of all residents, and our programs clearly demonstrate a resilient environment is possible.
+The condition of San Francisco’s environment is critically important to the quality of life of all residents, and our programs clearly demonstrate that a healthier environment contributes to a thriving city.